Get Help with Medicaid Renewal

 7. From here, go back to the main Gateway homepage and click on “Manage My Account/Login.”
 Then enter the User ID and Password you just created.

-If you need extra help completing all of the steps for your Medicaid redetermination, you can appoint an Authorized Representative.
-An Authorized Representative is someone who is legally allowed to assist a Medicaid or PeachCare for Kids® member continuously throughout the redetermination process.
+If you need extra help completing all the steps for your Medicaid renewal, you can appoint an Authorized Representative.
+An Authorized Representative is someone who is legally allowed to assist a Medicaid or PeachCare for Kids® member continuously throughout the renewal process.
 This can be a family member, friend, or provider.

-How to Add an Authorized Representative to Your Redetermination Case:
+How to add an Authorized Representative to Your renewal case:

-1. You must add this person to your case in Gateway as an Authorized Representative before they will be allowed to assist you with your Medicaid redetermination.
+1. You must add this person to your case in Gateway as an Authorized Representative before they will be allowed to assist you with your Medicaid renewal.

 • Log into your Gateway account at gateway.ga.gov.